 The parable of the soils (Matt.
 13:1-23) tells us how people receive the news of the kingdom.
 The parable of the weeds (Matt.
 13:24-30; 36-42) expresses that the children of the kingdom will dwell with the children of the devil until the end.
 Parables of the mustard seed and yeast (Matt.
 13:31-33) talk about the growth of the kingdom.
 The hidden treasure and the pearl (Matt.
 13:44-46) reflect on the value of the kingdom.

 A parable of 10 virgins (Matt.
 25:1-13) expresses the need to always be ready.
 The parable of the talents (Matt.
-25:14:30) emphasises the importance of how we live now and the future consequences of that life.
+25:14-30) emphasizes the importance of how we live and the future consequences of that life.
 And the parable of the sheep and goats (Matt.
 25:31-46) also reflects on the importance of how we live and treat others.

 These are just a few of the many parables that Jesus taught.
 Each of them had some little nugget of information about the kingdom.
 And each of them is well worth studying in order to gain insight into this kingdom that already is, but has not yet reached fulfillment.